YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 For example, copying the current word in vim normal mode is **yw**.
 My brain had a pathway just for that.
 My hands knew what to go when I want to copy a word.
 But now, **y** has moved to another position.
 I had to rewire the **yw** muscle memory.
 <br/>
-Some people edit theirs vim settings with many Colemak definitions to ease the move to Colemak.
+Some people edit their vim settings with many Colemak definitions to ease the move to Colemak.
 I've decided I don't want to do that.
 I wanted to keep thinking about the mnemonics commands of vim.
 The only change to my vim config was remapping the letter **n** to **j** when in normal and visual modes.
 (QWERTY letter **j** is remapped to letter **n** in Colemak).
 Thad made my life much easier when navigating.